knhcr/sd-webui-prompt-cards-manager/README.md

 ### Using Cards
 * Clicking a card will apply the registered Prompt and Negative Prompt
-  - Prompts are surrounded by decorative lines that include the category name (= first-level subfolder name)
+  - Prompts are surrounded by decorative lines that include the category name (= 1st-level subfolder name)
     + If decorative lines with the same category name already exist, they will be replaced
     + Otherwise, they will be added to the end
   - Clicking the same card consecutively toggles between applying and removing the prompt